bobbleoxs/shantax/content/posts/kpmg-patent.md

 slug = "patent"
 title = "Navigating the AI Frontier in Transfer Pricing: a Brief Case Study"
 +++
+_****Disclaimer****: The views and opinions expressed on this blog are strictly my own and do not reflect those of any past or current employer.
+The content provided here is for informational purposes only and is not intended to represent the strategies, intentions, or opinions of any organization that I am or have been associated with._

 The use of artificial intelligence (AI) permeates many facets of our lives and work.
 Here I explore the real-world application of AI in the specialist field of transfer pricing (TP) comparable identification process using KPMG's recent patent (US 11720842 B2 "System and Method for Identifying omparables").[^1]